emitruc/genoloader/README.md

 So our first question is:

-**What are the selection coefficients of all the variant positions in the target individuals/populations?**
+**What are the selection coefficients of the variants in our target individuals/populations?**

-**How can get a good guess of the selection coefficient for the variants in our genomic dataset?**
+**How can we get a good guess of the selection coefficient for the variants in our genomic dataset?**

 If any direct estimate of fitness effects is not feasible, we need to resort to model-based predictions.